A decade of discovery: Voss fellowships turn curiosity into climate and sustainability solutions

 The IBES community reconnected during the Voss symposium.

-Voss alumni and students enjoy conversation in speed networking sessions, intended to help spark new collaborations and reinforce bonds.
+Alumni and students from the Voss undergraduate and postdoc fellowships enjoy conversation in speed networking sessions, intended to help spark new collaborations and reinforce bonds.

 “ It [can be] hard as a multidisciplinary researcher to find an academic home, and it is so nice to be embraced by this community.
 I feel very, very fortunate and grateful.
 It's very rare to be able to study what you love without compromise. ”